How to Interpret Dreams of Children and Pregnancy

-Here are three dreams from three different people along with my response to them and further commentary.
+Here are three dreams submitted to me, along with my response to them and further commentary.
 Enjoy!

 Upon listening to my commentary, the dreamer informed me that she was about to “embark on an exciting new job” and was planning to rewrite a play.

 Lastly, it is worth noting that her hesitation about age is quite common.
 Many people, at varying ages, have a belief system that suggests that certain changes, risks, and developments can only be taken at an early age.
-Some people won’t make career changes at 35, 40, or 60 years of age.
+Some people won’t make career changes at age 35, 40, or 60.
 While there are practical considerations for everyone, limiting beliefs about age can discourage people from following their heart.